 VitruvianOS 0.3.0

-VitruvianOS — an operating system built on Linux that brings the elegance and simplicity of BeOS to modern hardware.
+VitruvianOS — is an operating system built on Linux that is inspired by the BeOS.
 After years of quiet development, we’re thrilled to announce the first public release of VitruvianOS 0.3.0.

 Why Now?

-We started the first experiments in 2019, but let’s be honest—the first announcement was more of a quiet signal to the few people who might care.
+We started the first experiments in 2019, but the first announcement was more of a quiet signal to the few people who might care.

 What Works Today